mrlt8/docker-wyze-bridge/README.md

 It just works!

+Local cameras stream over your LAN without additional bandwidth.

-Now with Web-UI - view all your cams in one place!
+Now with a Web-UI - view all your cameras in one place!

 Based on [@noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam) and [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server).